imgntn/hifi-interface-autoupdater/README.md

-Autoupdater for Interface / node.js app for mac os x
+Autoupdater for Interface / A node.js script for Mac OS X
 -----

 Run this utility to check for and automatically install updates to the Mac version of the Interface client from High Fidelity.